A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Side effects

-1. Drowsiness: Lioresal may cause drowsiness or sedation, which can affect your ability to drive or operate machinery.
+1. Drowsiness: Medicine may cause drowsiness or sedation, which can affect your ability to drive or operate machinery.
 Avoid engaging in activities that require mental alertness until you know how Lioresal affects you.

 2. Dizziness: Some individuals may experience dizziness or lightheadedness while taking Lioresal.
 Getting up slowly from a sitting or lying position can help minimize this side effect.

 5. Headache: Headaches are a possible side effect of Lioresal.
-If headaches become severe or persistent, inform your healthcare provider.

 8. Constipation: Lioresal may contribute to constipation.
 Drinking plenty of fluids, eating a high-fiber diet, and staying physically active can help prevent or alleviate constipation.

 9. Changes in Mood or Mental Health: In rare cases, Lioresal may affect mood, causing symptoms such as depression or confusion.
-Contact your healthcare provider if you notice any significant changes in mood or mental health.

 10. Allergic Reactions: Although rare, allergic reactions to Lioresal can occur.
 Seek immediate medical attention if you experience rash, itching, swelling, difficulty breathing, or severe dizziness.